SheetJS/sheetjs/docbits/81_writeopts.md

   the [Workbook File Properties](#workbook-file-properties) section.
 - if specified, the string from `themeXLSX` will be saved as the primary theme for XLSX/XLSB/XLSM files (to `xl/theme/theme1.xml` in the ZIP)
+- Due to a bug in the program, some features like "Text to Columns" will crash Excel on worksheets where error conditions are ignored.
+The writer will mark files to ignore the error by default.
+Set `ignoreEC` to `false` to suppress.

 ### Supported Output Formats